Overlord-Runt/Overlord-Runt/README.md

 - 🌱 I’m currently learning how to make an atomic bomb
 - 📫 How to reach me - slack
 - 😄 Pronouns: Attack/Helicoper
-- ⚡ Fun fact: dolphins will try to rape you if you swim with them
+- ⚡ Fun fact: I like potatos

 <!---
 Overlord-Runt/Overlord-Runt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.